 - How do customer tasks link to each touchpoint?

-- What influences customers or end user’s action?
+- What influences a customer or end user’s actions?

 The benefits of Service Design